Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 - `key` - primary key to be assigned, can be taken from Ikarus_Const_G1/G2 file.

 ### MEM_SetSecondaryKey
-Sets a logical key to the keys on keyboard.
+Sets the secondary keyboard key of the logical key.
 ```dae
 func void MEM_SetSecondaryKey(var string name, var int key) {};
 ```